rycus86/demo-site/src/res/specs/docker.md

 ideal for building (and transferring) *images* based on them.
 The `RUN` instruction executes *Shell* commands like you would do if you would do this on an actual server the old-fashioned way.
+`USER` changes the *Unix user* the container will run the main process with.
+This is a good idea in general to reduce the attack surface your web application (and its container) has.
 `ADD` (or `COPY`) copies files or directories from your host machine into the result *image* to make it available when running it as a *container*.
 Finally, `CMD` defines what command should be executed when starting a *container* from